lofcz/SimplexRpgEngine/README.md

 As opensource project we are always short of funds, which are, despite the fact we don't like it necessary for the development.
 Licences, professional art, coding, music & sfx - all of that costs a small fortune.
 So we've decided to offer some parts of Simplex on the marketplace for symbolic price - 1.99$ (we get 1.5$ out of that) as assets.
 These assets are cleaned of simlex dependencies but still are in function equivalent to their in-simplex counterparts, therefore they are ready to be used in projects without SimplexCore.

 *Please note that buying any of them is optional and you can still find all of them as part of Simplex*
-<a href="https://marketplace.yoyogames.com/publishers/3821/simplex">Take a visit, plenty of awesome stuff in here!</a>
+<a href="https://marketplace.yoyogames.com/publishers/3821/simplex">Pay us a visit, plenty of awesome stuff in here!</a>

 <sub><sup>Copyright © 2017 Matěj Štágl.</sup></sub>
 <sub><sup><a href="https://github.com/lofcz/SimplexRpgEngine/wiki/Hall-of-fame-(Simplex-development-team)">Hall of fame (development team)</a></sup></sub>